-For its outlook for fiscal year 2021, Siemens Nederland N.V. assumes that the COVID-19 pandemic will not have a longlasting impact on the Company's market environment.
-Given this condition, the company expects a return to GDP growth in its relevant markets in the course of next year.
-While we anticipate that some customers will continue to face challenges related to the pandemic and industry-specific structural changes, we still expect an overall moderate growth of revenues by approximately 2% - 3% next year and operating profit (EBITA) margin of around 5% - 6%.
+For its outlook for fiscal year 2022, Siemens Nederland N.V. assumes a moderate growth of the Dutch economy enabling a continuous GDP growth in its relevant markets in the course of next year.
+We expect an overall moderate growth of revenues by approximately 1% - 3% next year and operating profit (EBITA) margin of around 6%.